benc-uk/kube-workshop/04-deployment/readme.md

 ## 🗃️ Deploying The Data API

 Next we'll deploy the first custom part of our app, the data API, and we'll deploy it from an image hosted in our private registry.
-Once again you can try building the deployment yourself or use the provided YAML
+Once again you can try building the *Deployment* yourself or use the provided YAML

 - The image needs to be `${ACR_NAME}.azurecr.io/smilr/data-api` where `${ACR_NAME}` should be replaced in the YAML with your real value.
 - The port exposed from the container should be **4000**